TheFinalDoctor/TheFinalDoctor/README.md

 **TheFinalDoctor/TheFinalDoctor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Documenting my journey into software engineering
+Sharing my journey learning the beautiful art of software engineering and hopefully creating something that both gives back to the community and inspires others to take up the same pursuit.